aliasghor/Numpy_Tutorial/README.md

-This repository is all about my NumPy (Numerical Python) learining journey.
+This repository is all about my NumPy (Numerical Python) learning journey.
+Here are the references website link that i've learned